ckhan89/ios-game-sdk/README.md

 Add 1 string AppotaClientId with the value is CLIENT_ID (details about CLIENT_ID are in section of getting ACCESS_TOKEN)

 Add more schema: Add 1 string URL Array types.
-Creat 1 item more with URL Schemes is appotaCLIENT_ID.
+Create 1 item more with URL Schemes is appotaCLIENT_ID.

 For example: If CLIENT_ID = b804d6421df6ae7dbcd51469e4d8ee0005101f540,
 schemes will be appotab804d6421df6ae7dbcd51469e4d8ee0005101f540.